 David Corlett: Former Project Director

 David has worked for two decades on human rights issues as a caseworker, researcher, author and reporter.
 He has a PhD in Politics and is an Adjunct Research Fellow at the Swinburne Institute for Social Research.
 He is co-author of Captured Childhood (IDC 2012), and author of Stormy Weather: Climate Change and Displacement (UNSW Press 2008), Following Them Home: The Fate of the Returned Asylum Seekers (Black Inc 2005) and a range of articles in online and print media.
 In 2011 and 2012, David was the host of the ground-breaking and highly acclaimed documentary series Go Back To Where You Came From (SBS Australia).
-David is no longer involved in delivery of the Reality & Risk project, but we are indebted to him for his years of input.
+David is no longer involved in delivery of It’s time we talked, but we are indebted to him for his years of input.

 It’s time we talked was originally auspiced by Brophy Family and Youth Services, but is now delivered independently.
 Brophy is the primary provider for youth services in south west Victoria, Australia.
 Brophy originated in 1974, as hostel accommodation for homeless youth.
 Over the decades, it has developed a comprehensive range of services for the homeless, young people and families.

 It’s time we talked was designed around VicHealth’s framework for the prevention of violence against women, and informed by an expert Reference Group.
 The project Reference Group has included representatives from the Victorian Health Promotion Foundation (VicHealth), the Victorian Department of Education and Early Childhood Development, the Victorian Department of Human Services, Domestic Violence Resource Centre Victoria, the Victorian Department of Planning and Community Development, CASA House, and the University of Wollongong.